dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## False Door

 * Blocks access to False Knight
-* Key is at the guarded-grub husk in Crossroads
+* Key is at the Husk Guard guarding the grub in Crossroads

 ## Flooded Stag Door